RiverNorth Managed Duration Municipal Income Fund II, Inc. Declares Monthly Dividend of $0.10 (NYSEARCA:RMMZ)

-RiverNorth Managed Duration Municipal Income Fund II, Inc. (NYSEARCA:RMMZ – Get Free Report) declared a monthly dividend on Thursday, October 3rd, Wall Street Journal reports.
-Stockholders of record on Friday, November 15th will be paid a dividend of 0.0974 per share on Friday, November 29th.
-This represents a $1.17 annualized dividend and a dividend yield of 7.13%.
-The ex-dividend date of this dividend is Friday, November 15th.
+RiverNorth Managed Duration Municipal Income Fund II, Inc. (NYSEARCA:RMMZ – Get Free Report) declared a monthly dividend on Tuesday, October 1st, NASDAQ reports.
+Stockholders of record on Tuesday, October 15th will be paid a dividend of 0.0974 per share on Thursday, October 31st.
+This represents a $1.17 dividend on an annualized basis and a dividend yield of 7.13%.
+The ex-dividend date of this dividend is Tuesday, October 15th.

 - Five stocks we like better than RiverNorth Managed Duration Municipal Income Fund II